-UC Hastings’ Moot Court Team has been ranked No. 1 nationally four semesters in a row.
+UC Law SF’ Moot Court Team has been ranked No. 1 nationally four semesters in a row.
 It’s not just one of the most prestigious student organizations on campus, students say it’s also a great place to learn important legal skills like research, writing, and speaking.

 “The practical skills Moot Court has taught me are essential on my journey to become a lawyer.
 Through the program, I have developed a strong sense of legal research that has helped me tackle complex issues,” said Moot Court Co-Chair Anushka Silva ’23.
 “I have also learned how to write effective, persuasive appellate briefs and gained confidence in my advocacy.
 Specifically, Moot Court has taught me how to engage with judges and articulate cohesive legal points.”